syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endtabs %}

 ## CellDoubleTappedCommand and its Parameter
-When we double tapped the cell, the `CellDoubleTappedCommand` binds to the command which you defined in your ViewModel.
+When we double tapped the cell, the `CellDoubleTappedCommand` triggered that binds to the command which you have defined in your ViewModel.
 With this we can also use the `CellDoubleTappedCommandParameter` to be passed to the `Command` when it is executed.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}